Boston Scientific in $189 million settlement with U.S. states over surgical mesh devices

 “While Boston Scientific was putting income before the health of people in need of care, women were put in danger,” New York Attorney General Letitia James said in a statement.

 Boston Scientific said the settlement was not an admission of misconduct or liability, and was in shareholders’ best interest.
-It set aside money for a possible settlement in 2020.
+The payment is covered by the Marlborough, Massachusetts-based company’s existing reserves.

 In April 2019, the U.S. Food and Drug Administration ordered Boston Scientific and the Danish company Coloplast A/S, the two remaining makers of transvaginal surgical mesh implants for pelvic order prolapse, to halt sales.